Rastislav Václavik

 Rastislav Václavik (born 28 February 1997) is a Slovak professional footballer who plays as a midfielder for Polish II liga club Podhale Nowy Targ.

 Club career

-MFK Tatran Liptovský Mikuláš
+Tatran Liptovský Mikuláš

-Václavik made his professional debut for MFK Tatran Liptovský Mikuláš against FK Pohronie on 18 September 2021, coming as substitute in the 88th minute of the match and he netted 5th goal in the 90th minute from the penalty.
+Václavik made his professional debut for Tatran Liptovský Mikuláš against Pohronie on 18 September 2021, coming as substitute in the 88th minute of the match and scoring his team's fifth goal from the penalty in the 90th minute.